DataDog/hiring-engineers/answers.md

 * **Note**: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.

-    I used this flask app
+    I used this flask app mentioned above

 * **Bonus Question**: What is the difference between a Service and a Resource?